GoogleCloudPlatform/tulip/tutorial_automl.md

 ### How to get started with training and deploying your own flower detector.

 To train our own AutoML model you first need to get the data.
 The data is stored in a bucket on [Google Cloud Storage](https://cloud.google.com/storage/).
 Download the zip file from the [url](https://storage.googleapis.com/flower-automl/flowers.zip).
-This wil download the flower.zip file to your local device.
+This will download the flower.zip file to your local device.

 ### Go to AutoML Vision